Max (footballer, born 1975)

 Maxlei dos Santos Luzia or simply Max (27 February 1975 – 26 July 2017), was a Brazilian goalkeeper.

 Death

 In June 2017, Max was the victim of an attempted robbery.
-Bandits hit their car in the city of Duque de Caxias, in the Baixada Fluminense, with the intention of taking the vehicle, causing a serious accident.
-The former goalkeeper suffered a fractured right hand and a cerebral edema.
+Robbers hit his car in the city of Duque de Caxias in the Baixada Fluminense, with the intention of taking the vehicle, causing a serious accident.
+The goalkeeper suffered a fractured right hand and a cerebral edema.
 At the Hospital da Lagoa, in the city of Rio de Janeiro, Max had his clinical condition aggravated.
-The doctors noticed a rare autoimmune disease in the athlete.
-On July 25 he failed to respond to neurological tests, and the next day brain death was confirmed.
+The doctors noticed a rare autoimmune disease in Max; on July 25, he failed to respond to neurological tests, and the next day brain death was confirmed.
 It is unclear whether his death is the result of the injuries suffered during the robbery or due to the autoimmune disease.